2 June 2022

 If you can't find your a headphone socket on your iPad, please contact support@realbridge.online for advice.

-The problem has been reported to Apple on their defect-tracking system: https://bugs.webkit.org/show_bug.cgi?id=239285
+The problem was reported to Apple on their defect-tracking system: https://bugs.webkit.org/show_bug.cgi?id=239285